 Even thought they would be happy, the antibiotic wouldn’t have done anything.
 And, even though the horse got better (the most important thing), and the people were happy, the fact that that the antibiotic really didn’t “work” would also be important.
 In the case of giving needless antibiotics, it would be important for several reasons.

 2. It would be a waste of the person’s time and money.
 I mean, if you’re like me, you’ve taken advantage of plenty of chances to waste your time and money (for me, a little green sports car that I bought years ago comes to mind).
-Still, I personally like to make a conscious decision to waste my time and/or money, and not find out that I did it after the fact.
+Still, I personally like to make a conscious decision to waste my time and/or money, and not find out that I did it after I was enticed to do it.

 3. There’s some risk to the horse from giving antibiotics, that is, horses can develop problems secondary to the administration of antibiotics.
 For example, antibiotic-associated colic and diarrhea do occur, and while not common, it’s certainly not something that you want to risk for your horse by using antibiotics needlessly.

-The point here is that it’s one thing to say that something has a measurable effect on the horse’s body – it’s quite another to say that someone thinks that their horse is better after receiving some treatment (any treatment).
+The point here is that it’s one thing to say that something “works” when you say that it has a measurable effect on the horse’s body – it’s quite another to say that someone thinks a treatment “works” because they think that their horse is better after receiving some treatment (any treatment).
 Something that has a measurable effect can often make the horse feel good – many of the things that don’t have an effect mostly make the horse’s owner feel good.
 And, personally, I think it’s important to try to tell which is which.

-If you read through my website (doctorramey.com), you’ll find lots of articles about things that don’t work, some of which don’t work to the tune of billions of dollars a year (the vast majority of supplements come immediately to mind).
+If you read through my website (doctorramey.com), you’ll find lots of articles about things that don’t work, some of which don’t work to the tune of billions of dollars a year (the vast majority of supplements come immediately to mind, but they’re certainly not the only culprit).
 But I thought it might be helpful to make a list of a few of the substances that do work – that is, that have measurable effects on your horse – just so you don’t think that I’m some sort of a therapeutic nihilist.*

 1. Non-steroidal anti-inflammatory drugs.
 Let’s call them NSAID’s (so I don’t have to spell it out every time).
 Very useful.
 Everywhere.
 The bute, Banamine®, Equioxx® (the product for made for dogs is called Previcox®, but it’s the same drug), and Ketofen® (and several others) that may even be in your tack box fall into this class of drugs.** They demonstrably do a few things, including relieve pain, relieve inflammation, and (for better or worse) get in the way of blood clotting a little bit.
 They are probably the most used – and overused – drugs in horses.
-Scientific evidence suggests that they all work about the same, so, in my opinion, it’s probably not worth spending lots more money to use one over the other, and it may even be worth seeing if one works better than another for your own horse (for me, for example, ibuprofen works well on a headache, but aspirin doesn’t).
+Scientific evidence suggests that they all work about the same, so, in my opinion, it’s probably not worth spending lots more money to use one over the other, although for some horses, one may work better than another (for me, for example, ibuprofen works well on a headache, but aspirin doesn’t and both drugs work along the same chemical pathways).
 They do have some reported side effects, but the concern over side effects is WAY more than the actual incidence of side effects, and sometimes that concern is exploited by people who have their own products or approaches to sell.
 Horses – and their owners, are lucky to have NSAIDs.

 2. Antibiotics – One of the great advances in the history of medicine (still much less than 100 years old).
 If your horse has a bacterial infection, they can be life-saving.
 Certain antibiotics are more likely to kill certain bacteria than are other antibiotics.
-Some incidence of side effects, but not commonly, especially when used appropriately.
-Probably overused, just like in people – many infections of horses are caused by viruses, and viruses aren’t affected in the least by the presence of antibiotics.
+There is some incidence of side effects, but not commonly, especially when used appropriately.
+They are probably overused, just like in people – many infections of horses are caused by viruses, and viruses aren’t affected in the least by the presence of antibiotics.
 But it’s pretty hard to practice effective medicine on horses without them.

 3. Anesthetics – Local anesthetics take the sting out of painful areas.
 Without local anesthetics, it would be oh-so-hard to practice veterinary medicine.
 Local anesthetics allow me to sew up wounds, do nerve blocks on lameness exams, or treat scratched eyes (to name a few).
 General anesthetics let veterinarians do minor and major surgeries, like castrations, or colic surgeries, respectively.
 You know that they work because the horse doesn’t kick you (when you start sewing), or limp (when the sore spot is blocked), or he lies down and let’s you cut into his belly (for colic surgery).
 Anesthetics revolutionized the treatment of horses and I’m very glad that I never had to practice without them.